 Asthma is a condition that causes the airways to swell and narrow, making it difficult to breathe.
 Chronic coughing is a common symptom.

 Asthmatic coughs can be either productive or unproductive.
 Coughing is often worse during the night and early morning hours.

 Coughing is rarely the only symptom of asthma.
 Most people also experience one or more of the following:

 Gastroesophageal reflux disease (GERD) is a type of chronic acid reflux.
-It happens when stomach acid rises into the esophagus.
-Stomach acid can irritate the esophagus and trigger your cough reflex.
+When your stomach contents rise up through your esophagus and into your larynx or bronchial tree, it can trigger your cough reflex.

 Other symptoms of GERD include: